iianuragii/agentic-al/README.md

+# Agentic-AI

-# A CLI that acts as a personal assisstant made using NodeJS and Llama 3.7
+## A CLI that acts as a personal assisstant, created using NodeJS and Llama 3.7